MarkEdmondson1234/cloudRunR/README.md

 A demo app is available in the `plumber` folder of this repo.
 It copies the "Hello World" examples from plumber ( https://www.rplumber.io/).

 You can deploy it on your own GCP project via this button:

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/MarkEdmondson1234/cloudRunR.git&cloudshell_working_dir=plumber)

-The end result is available at these Cloud Run URLs:
+The end result should be similar to these Cloud Run URLs:

 * https://cloudrunr-ewjogewawq-uc.a.run.app/hello
 * https://cloudrunr-ewjogewawq-uc.a.run.app/echo?msg=my%20message
 * https://cloudrunr-ewjogewawq-uc.a.run.app/plot
 * https://cloudrunr-ewjogewawq-uc.a.run.app/plot?spec=setosa

+Adapt the R script in `plumber/api.R` for your own uses.

 ## Quickstart: Build and Deploy for R